 How to start your semantic keyword research

-The best way to find relevant and high-quality semantic keywords is to use an SEO suite such as Semrush as I have done to quickly research the following examples.
+The best way to find relevant and high-quality semantic keywords is to use an SEO suite such as Semrush, as I have done to research the following examples quickly.

-You could also use an online latent semantic indexing (LSI) tool, but the results are not nearly as comprehensive.
+You could also use an online latent semantic indexing (LSI) tool or a free SEO keyword tool.

 Here is the result of my first broad search.

 My main keyword is not bad at all, as it doesn’t look like it will face a lot of competition.

 The next thing to do is to see if anyone is interested in this topic.
-This can be achieved by checking the topic trend.
+You can do this by checking the topic trend.

 Anyway, it’s important information for bloggers and authors, so I don’t need a huge trend to motivate me.

 From this basic information, I now want to gather a list of semantic keywords that I will need to use to write the article.

 My two base phrases are, what are semantic keywords and latent semantic indexing.

 I have starred out letters because I don’t want to repeat all these words and keywords and stuff this article.